Wildfires Are Getting Worse, So Why Is the U.S. Still Building Homes With Wood?

 “Even when they’re doing sustainable forestry, they’re sustaining it at a level below the maximum that would naturally occur in those forests if they were allowed to grow,” says Beverly Law, a professor in the Department of Forest Ecosystems and Society at Oregon State University and one of the country’s leading carbon researchers.
 (Only a fraction of the world’s working forests are certified as sustainable.)

 Old-growth trees are still being cut down in what Law calls the “gold coast,” an area of the Pacific Northwest where trees store more carbon, per unit area, than tropical forests.
-The Trump administration removed protections from Alaska’s Tongass National Forest, the largest intact temperate rainforest in the world, as one of his last acts before leaving office.
+The Trump administration removed protections from Alaska’s Tongass National Forest, one of the largest intact temperate rainforests in the world, as one of his last acts before leaving office.

 Steel can also be a driver of emissions, but 90% of the steel manufactured today is recycled, and it can be recycled endlessly in a way that wood cannot.
 The majority of steel plants are now also electric arc furnaces, which are less energy intensive.